 For a church in an uncertain, harsh world, these introductory words brought so much peace.
 The All-powerful, Ever-living Lord, is among his people, promising to fulfil his long-awaited prophecy to eradicate evil from the earth and establish his reign of eternal peace – as it was in Eden.

-But how is Christ working out his Great Restoration if it seems that this world is ruled by evil in violence, seduction and deception?
-For that answer, we will be invited to look from God’s perspective, to “Come up here” (4:1).
+But how is Christ working out his Great Restoration if it seems that this world is ruled by evil through violence, seduction and deception?
+For that answer, we are invited to look from God’s perspective, to “Come up here” (4:1).
 But first, the Lord will encourage and exhort each congregation (unpacking the church’s battle against evil), thus revealing Jesus’ intimate knowledge and care for each community of believers (Chapters 2-3).

 Quick links to full THE END Revelation Series posts